derekarends/derekarends.github.io/docs/_posts/2020-02-01-how-to-integrate-paypal-dotnet-core-2-2.md

   {
      new PaypalPayment.Item
      {
-        Name = "Your product name,
+        Name = "Your product name",
         Currency = "USD",
         Price = "price_in_dollars",
         Quantity = "1",